babylonhealth/iOS-Interview-Demo/README.md

 3. Unit test a particular component.
 4. Informal discussion about your approach.

+Independently of what we ask, in the next phase, the goal is for us to understand how each other work and hopefully improve what you submitted! 👯 ❤️

 ### 1. babylon demo project

 From a high level point of view the demo consists of a list of posts, where each post has its own detail.